Take action to support out-of-school time programs

 Common Cause: Enter your address at Common Cause to find your elected officials, learn how to contact them, see bills they’ve introduced, committees they serve on, and political contributions they’ve received.

 Afterschool Alliance – Contact Congress: Reach out to House and Senate Appropriators in support of 21st CCLC funding by emailing a message, sending a tweet, or posting on Facebook.

-Ask your representatives to stand up for afterschool by joining their colleagues in Kansas Afterschool Caucus!
+Ask your legislators to stand up for afterschool by joining their colleagues in Kansas Afterschool Caucus!